 Go on a sculpture scavenger hunt around Atlanta, you never know what you may find…A giant popsicle?
 Large pinwheels?
 There are even playgrounds where you can climb right on the figures.

-10 temporary art works will be placed around Roswell through March 2019.
-The opening celebration is April 14 from 11:30 a.m.-2:30 p.m. at Riverside Park.
+Find public art throughout Roswell with their map.
 See “Ice Pops” a giant, colorful popsicle or “Ask the Fish 2.0,” a massive hand holding a fish, among other whimsical sculptures.

 The murals and sculptures on the BeltLine are always changing, making it a living, breathing art gallery.
 Visit the Eastside Trail for huge pinwheels called “Swirling Colors” and “Northern White,” the stainless steel white rhino head.
 More locations can be found by visiting the website.

 The Decatur Artway is a series of sculptures in a rotating outdoor gallery with new sculptures being added and replaced.
-The fourth phase begins in the fall of 2018.
+A new phase is added each year.